gevhaz/hugo-theme-notrack/README.md

 ```

 Don't use the site `config` to add menus because then the highlighting
-of active tabs won't work.
+of active tabs might not work (at least not if drop-down menus are involved).

 ### How to add a page to drop down menu